spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/custom-link.md

    :::warning

-   Some websites and domains cannot be embedded as iframes due to security configurations.
+   Some websites and domains cannot be embedded as iframes due to security.
 Confirm whether the sites can be loaded through iframes first.
 If they cannot be loaded as iframes, do not use the `type: iframe` property.

    :::